Square and Shopify are two big names in the world of ecommerce but which one is the best for building an online store?

 This means that you need to calculate your fees based on your estimated sales volume to find out which plan is going to be best for your business.

 If your business really starts to grow, then you can move on to Shopify Plus, which is a custom package designed specifically for big business and starts from around $1500/m.

-Square don’t offer a free trial, instead they offer a completely free plan, as mentioned above, which means you can test it out with paying customers if you want to.
+Square doesn’t offer a free trial, instead, they offer a completely free plan, as mentioned above, which means you can test it out with paying customers if you want to.